PhilipOSull/Project-One/README.md

 ### Accessibility
 ---

 The WAVE WebAIM web accessibility evaluation tool was used so that the website was up to high accessibility standards.
 No errors were detected.
+It had 1 alert which said the "CUBE" logo and "Home" in the navigation bar had the same link.

 ### Functionality
 ---